xiaohe27/K-Spec-Gen/README.md

 1. Go to url [http://k-spec-generator.herokuapp.com/](http://k-spec-generator.herokuapp.com/)

-2. Either select a running example from the left-hand side pop-up menu, or directly paste the annotated java program into the central textbox.
+2. Either select a pre-defined example from the top-center pop-up menu, or directly paste the annotated java program into the central textbox.

 3. Click the "Get K-SPEC" button and the generated k specification will be